GarvitOfficial/google-dork-toolkit/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under an **Educational Use Only** license - see the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT:** This software is restricted to educational purposes only.
+Commercial use, malicious activities, and unauthorized access are strictly prohibited.
+Please read the full license terms before using this tool.

 ## 🙏 Acknowledgments